From homotopy links to stratified homotopy theories: Introduction

 meaning that the homotopy theory of spaces, and simplicial sets, stratified over the same poset, coincide.
 On the other hand the adjunction \eqref{eq:QE_sd_intro} is no longer compatible with the gluing process producing $\Strat$ and $s\Strat$, which means that it does not allow for a direct comparison between the homotopy theory associated to the two global model categories.

 Relatedly, one would want to interpret Miller's theorem \cite[Theorem 6.3]{miller2013} - which characterizes stratum-preseving homotopy equivalences between suitably nice stratified spaces - as a statement about cofibrant-fibrant objects in a model category.
-But in fact, the object appearing in Miller's theorem are almost never cofibrant as objects of $\Strat$.
+But in fact, the objects appearing in Miller's theorem are almost never cofibrant as objects of $\Strat$.

 Both of those observations might motivate one to consider some other model structure for the category of stratified spaces, to remedy these problems.
-It turns out however is not possible, without making major changes to the topological setup, as we show in Appendix \ref{section:appendix}.
+It turns out however that such a structure does not exist, without making major changes to the topological setup, as we show in \cref{section:appendix}.
 What we show instead is that even though the adjunctions $(\RealP{-},\Sing_P)$ and $(\RealStrat{-},\SingStrat)$ are not Quillen equivalences, they still induce - in a very strong sense - isomorphisms between the homotopy theories of stratified simplicial sets and stratified spaces (see \cref{theo:Equivalence_Simplicial_Homotopy_Category} and \cref{rem:Equiv_Simplicial_Localization}). \begin{theorem} The adjoint pairs $\RealP{-}\dashv \Sing_P$ and $\RealStrat{-}\dashv \SingStrat$ descend to equivalences of homotopy categories

 \end{theorem}

 Note that an even stronger statement holds.
 Instead of the homotopy categories, one can consider the simplicial localizations in the sense of Dwyer and Kan \cite{DwyerKanCalculating}.
 Then, one sees that in addition to inducing equivalences between the homotopy categories, the pairs $\RealP{-}\dashv\Sing_P$ and $\RealStrat{-}\dashv\SingStrat$ induce Dwyer-Kan equivalences between the simplicial localizations.
 In particular, this means that the $\infty$-categories associated to stratified spaces and stratified simplicial sets are equivalent.